AlexSacMorane/PFDEM_ACS/README.md

 The [phase-field theory](https://en.wikipedia.org/wiki/Phase-field_model) is based on the mesh of the sample and grains are represented by a phase variable (= 1 if the node is a grain, = 0 else).
 This formulation transmit to the DEM the shape of the grain.
 Hence, a grain detection algorithm is used to extract the shape from the phase field.
 In this case, no information about the solute is needed as it is assumed the solute is instantaneously evacuated.

 The [discrete element model](https://en.wikipedia.org/wiki/Discrete_element_method) does not need mesh and grains are represented by a list of vertices (here polygonal grains are assumed).
 The role of the DEM is to compute the position of the grains.
 Then, an algorithm is used to convert the grain position in a new phase-field.
-The mechanical energy at the contact level is not considered as the acid is the motor term of the dissolution.

 ![scheme of grain-grain interaction](image/PFDEM_Exchange_Scheme_WB.png)